|

-The A Variation has a RED painted "A Frame" at the top of the tower and is considerably harder to find.
-This oil derrick was made by MPC during the Modern Era under the number 2305 in 1981-84, with signs that said "Getty Oil" instead of the "Sunoco" brand that was used during the post-war era.
+This oil derrick was made by MPC during the Modern Era under the No. 2305 in 1981-84, with signs that said "Getty Oil" instead of the "Sunoco" brand that was used during the post-war era.

 Dimensions: 14-1/2 inches high, 9-1/4 inches long, 5-1/2 inches wide.